JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.studyJsonInput`

 The JSON input you entered in the study's properties.
+This is `{}` if the field was left empty.

 ### `jatos.studyLength`